 The OFA's accountability structure flows from its governing statute, CIPA.
 The Minister of Finance is the minister responsible for the administration of CIPA with respect to the OFA.
-CIPA, together with directives issued by Management Board of Cabinet, the Minister of Finance and the Public Service Commission relating to Crown agencies, form a framework under which the OFA is governed.
+CIPA together with policies issued by Management Board of Cabinet, the Minister of Finance, and the Public Service Commission form a framework under which the OFA is governed.

 Each year, the Minister is required to submit the Annual Report to the Lieutenant Governor in Council and then table the report in the Legislature.
 In addition, the Minister reviews and approves the OFA's annual business plan.
-The Minister also maintains communications with the OFA, through its Chair, regarding government policies and expectations relevant to the OFA.
+The Minister also maintains communications with the OFA, through its Chair, regarding government policies and issues relevant to the OFA.

 The Chair is accountable to the Minister of Finance for the performance of the OFA in fulfilling its mandate.
 CIPA requires that the Deputy Minister of Finance be the Chair of the OFA.
 The Chair is responsible for providing advice and information to the Minister with regard to the operation and affairs of the OFA.
-In addition, the Chair provides leadership and direction to the Board and the Chief Executive Officer (CEO), and ensures the OFA complies with applicable government policies and directives.
-As Deputy Minister of Finance, the Chair ensures organizational capacity in the Ministry to monitor the OFA, and ensure it manages its risks appropriately.
+In addition, the Chair provides leadership to the OFA.
+As Deputy Minister of Finance, the Chair ensures organizational capacity in the Ministry to monitor the OFA and ensures that it manages its risks appropriately.

-The Board is appointed by the Lieutenant Governor in Council and reports to the Minister through the Chair.
-The OFA Board performs a supervisory role.
-It oversees the management of the OFA and helps to ensure the OFA's mandate, as determined by the Province, is implemented effectively.
+The Board is appointed by the Lieutenant Governor in Council and is accountable to the Minister through the Chair.
+The OFA Board performs a supervisory role, overseeing the management of the business and affairs of the OFA to ensure the OFA's mandate, as determined by the Province, is fulfilled.
 The Board is comprised of both public servants employed by the Crown and independent directors.
 The Board meets at least quarterly and receives regular reports from the CEO and OFA staff concerning the operations of the OFA and its compliance with applicable laws and policies.
-Standards of conduct for Board members are set out in a Board approved Code of Conduct.
+Standards of conduct for Board members are set out in a Board-approved Code of Conduct.

 There are also two committees of the Board to assist it in supervising the management of the OFA.
 The Audit & Risk Management Committee approves an annual internal audit plan and liaises with the OFA's internal auditors and the Auditor General of Ontario regarding financial reporting and internal controls.
 It also reviews financial policies and financial statements and recommends them to the Board.
 Another function of the Audit & Risk Management Committee is the review of the OFA's major risks and mitigation strategies.
-The Human Resources Committee assists the Board in ensuring appropriate measures are in place relating to compensation for staff in critical areas.
+The Human Resources Committee was created in 2006-07.
+In February 2013, the mandate of the Human Resources Committee was expanded and the Committee was renamed the Human Resources and Corporate Governance Committee.
+It assists the Board in ensuring appropriate measures are in place relating to compensation for staff in critical areas and corporate governance.

-The CEO may be appointed by the Lieutenant Governor in Council on the recommendation of the Minister or under Part III of the Public Service Ontario Act, 2006.
-The CEO is accountable to the Board, including the Chair, for the day-to-day management of the OFA and for the performance of any other functions assigned by the Board.
-The CEO is responsible for managing the ongoing activities of the OFA, including the supervision of staff.
-In addition, the CEO ensures that the OFA's policies and procedures remain relevant and effective.
+The CEO may be appointed either by the Lieutenant Governor in Council on the recommendation of the Minister or under Part III of the Public Service Ontario Act, 2006.
+The CEO works under the direction of the Chair and the Board to implement policies and operational decisions, and reports the agency's performance to the Board through the Chair.
+The CEO is responsible for managing the day-to-day operations and ongoing activities of the OFA, including the supervision of staff, in accordance with government policies.